About Heritage Education Funds

 What is a Registered Education Savings Plan (RESP)? +

-An RESP is an education savings plan registered under Canada's Income Tax Act, which is established for the purpose of providing financial assistance to a Beneficiary (usually a child) when he or she pursues a post-secondary education.
-Income on savings within an RESP grows tax-free until the child is ready for post-secondary education.
-The earnings are taxed in the hands of the student/Beneficiary, who typically pays little to no tax.
-In addition, RESPs may qualify for various government incentives that help parents, relatives and friends save for a child's post-secondary education.
-Subscribers and Beneficiaries enrolled in an RESP must have a valid Social Insurance Number.
-A Beneficiary must be a Canadian resident when the RESP is opened and every time a contribution to an RESP is made.
+An RESP is an education savings plan registered under Canada's Income Tax Act, which is established for the purpose of providing financial assistance to a beneficiary (usually a child) when he or she pursues a post-secondary education.
+Income on savings within an RESP is tax sheltered until the child is ready for post-secondary education.
+The earnings are taxed in the hands of the student/beneficiary, who typically pays little to no tax.
+In addition, RESPs may qualify for various government grants that help parents, relatives and friends save for a child's post-secondary education.
+Subscribers and beneficiaries enrolled in an RESP must have a valid Social Insurance Number.
+A beneficiary must be a Canadian resident when the RESP is opened and every time a contribution to an RESP is made.

-I just had a new baby.
+I just had a baby.
 How do I open a new RESP? +

-One of the easiest and best ways to help fund your Beneficiary's future post-secondary education is with a Heritage Registered Education Savings Plan.
-It is easy to get started and there are different ways to do so:
+One of the easiest ways to help fund your beneficiary's future post-secondary education is with a Heritage Registered Education Savings Plan.
+It's easy to get started and there are different ways to do so:

 - You can conveniently submit your request on-line by contacting us here.

-- To find a RESP rep in your area, click here and locate one of our RESP experts conveniently located near you.
+- To find an RESP rep in your area, click here and locate one of our RESP experts conveniently located near you.

 How can I increase the value of my Registered Education Savings Plan? +

-The rising cost of education is not a surprise for parents, grandparents, family members and friends that are saving for a child's post-secondary education.
-In fact, it is estimated that a 4-year undergraduate program at a Canadian university could cost over $158,000 in the year 2031.* Many parents have decided to invest additional funds in an RESP for their children.
+The rising costs of education are hardly a surprise for parents, grandparents, other family members and friends when saving for a child's post-secondary education.
+In fact, it is estimated that a 4-year undergraduate program at a Canadian university could cost over $122,000 by the year 2033.* Many parents have decided to invest additional funds in an RESP for their children.
 You can do it too!

 If you are interested in adding to your RESP, there are different ways to do so: